 Omnivorous reading along with the kinesthetic pleasures of learning by doing have increased in value as I age.
 Some things, of course, I am unable to learn by doing.
 One of these, delivering a child taken from her German parents by Kiowa, and then taken a second time from her Kiowa people by the army to be returned to her remaining relatives, all before her eleventh birthday, is one experiential adventure impossible for me to know first hand.
 This child’s story, unfolding as it does in the wilds of Texas soon after the conclusion of the civil war – a lawless and terrifying time by all accounts – adds to my relief in learning of the narrative’s twists and dangerous turns through reading rather than through experience.

 The mysterious nature of fiction continues to astound me.
 For example, Paulette Jiles couldn’t know in 2016 when News of the World was published of the violence to come on January 6, 2021, violence her wondrous story puts into meaningful context.
 Nor could Margaret Atwood know with certainty of the attempted coup in Washington on that date and it s terrifying similarities to her fictional Gilead and its lockdown of the human mind, heart, and imagination when she published The Handmaid’s Tale in 1985.
-Sensitivity to world events and thorough research no doubt support the prescience of both writers, allowing us to speculate that both knew as they wrote their tales of the probability, if not the actual facts, of events to come.
+Sensitivity to world events and thorough research no doubt supports the prescience of both writers, allowing us to speculate that both knew as they wrote their tales of the probability, if not the actual facts, of events to come.
 Their attunement to the danger of our times and their diligent research are why reading great fiction remains a source of deep and wide pleasure for so many of us.
 Such fiction’s relevance to our political and spiritual well being is also why we value the Humanities with its vast cartography of human strengths, weaknesses, and potential for kindness and cruelty in equal measure.

 While Jiles employs an omniscient narrator, she holds Captain Jefferson Kyle Kidd as the focal point for her story’s unfolding.
 His voice is the novel’s voice, and, at the same time, it is decency’s voice.
-One can imagine the moment when the filmmaker Paul Greengrass, reading this novel for the first time, said, “I can imagine Tom Hanks saying these words.”
-The actor’s qualities seem channeled by Jiles into Kidd, a character who lives decades before the actor’s birth.
+One can imagine the moment when filmmaker Paul Greengrass, reading this novel for the first time, said, “I can imagine Tom Hanks saying these words.”
+The actor’s projected qualities seem channeled by Jiles into Kidd, a character who lives decades before the actor’s birth.
 Those of us who read live for such moments of connection.

 In times when indecency is celebrated, we also live for stories about decency.
 Paul Greengrass and Paulette Jiles share a deep respect for decent men like Captain Kidd.
 In these times of flagrant indecency, their obvious admiration for decency is balm to the wounds of our shared Soul during this time when the words of hucksters and out-and-out predators blare constantly.
 We are under siege by the war of words informing the false narrative of a binary reality.
-Great novelists, and filmmakers, call a halt to this siege for the time we spend in their explorations of complexity, their thoughtfulness, and their possible futures when emotional maturity will melt away the either/or energies of these challenging, high-risk, crazed adolescent times.
+Great novelists, and filmmakers, call a halt to this siege for the time we spend in their explorations of complexity, their thoughtfulness, and their possible futures when emotional maturity will melt away the either/or energies of these challenging, high-risk, crazed-adolescent times.

 The pandemic continues to make film going risky, but books, and this book in particular, are readily available in bookstores and on line.
 This book tells an important story, of many losses, to Kidd, to the girl Johanna, to the country itself.
 Even more important, this novel tells of the remedies for these losses.
-Love, always love, and the way we learn to act on it, to trust it, to share it, to hope for more and more and more of it, along with a mature sense of responsibility as we exercise our many freedoms, these are the remedies for the challenges depicted in this tale, challenges uncannily similar to those unfolding in our own time.
+Love, always love, and the way we learn to act on it, to trust it, to share it, to generate more and more and more of it, along with a mature sense of responsibility as we exercise our many freedoms, these are the remedies for the challenges depicted in this tale, challenges uncannily similar to those unfolding in our own time.